* Dow hits fresh highs, S&P 2 pct away from record intraday

 percent slide from April highs to the start of June.

-Wholesale inventories added to the stream of positive
+Adding to the stream of positive economic data, wholesale

 gave the biggest boost to the Dow after the fast-food hamburger